Documentation Index

 Why Learn by Patterns?

-- Apply proven templates to new problems
+- Apply proven templates to problems you have never seen before

-- Explain your thought process clearly
+- Explain your thought process clearly in interviews, which matters as much as getting the right answer

 Pattern Categories